 The release of How Does Learning Happen?
 Ontario's Pedagogy for the Early Years in 2014, helps to bring the provincial vision to life.
 Identified in the Ontario Early Years Policy Framework as a priority area for action, How Does Learning Happen? provides a comprehensive framework to guide program development and pedagogy in early years settings.

-The Ontario's Renewed Early Years and Child Care Policy Framework, Ontario Early Years Policy Framework, How Does Learning Happen?
+The Ontario Early Years Policy Framework, How Does Learning Happen?
 Ontario's Pedagogy for the Early Years, and Achieving Excellence: A Renewed Vision for Education in Ontario can be accessed on the Ministry of Education website.